JanHendrikVanHeusden/Kute/md/howto/delimit-property-values.md

       @AsStringOption(surroundPropValue=`""`), @AsStringOption(surroundPropValue=`«»`), etc.

-But you may not want to annotate all your classes one by one: in most cases you 'd want to apply delimiters globally.
+But you may not want to annotate all your classes one by one: in most cases you'd want to apply delimiters globally.

 ### Globally
 Probably, if you decide to use delimiters, you want to have them application-wide.<br>
 This document shows how to.

-The snippet below shows how to use _guillemets_ `«»` as an application-wide choice for delimiters:
+The snippet below shows how to set _guillemets_ `«»` as an application-wide choice for delimiters:
 ```
 asStringConfig()
     .withSurroundPropValue(`«»`)